Mark Riley (Australian rules coach): Carlton Football Club

-Riley joined the Carlton Football Club as an assistant coach for the 2008 season, mainly focusing on the Blues' midfield.
+Riley joined the Carlton Football Club as an assistant coach under senior coach Brett Ratten for the 2008 season, mainly focusing on the Blues' midfield.
 In 2009, Riley was presented with the AFL Coaches Association Assistant Coach of the Year after doing a fine job with the Carlton midfielders.

 In 2012, Riley's position as assistant coach of Carlton was made redundant.
 At the end of the 2012 season, Riley then left the Carlton Football Club.

 Gold Coast Suns

-At the end of 2012, Riley then joined Gold Coast Suns as an assistant coach.
+At the end of 2012, Riley then joined Gold Coast Suns as an assistant coach under senior coach Guy McKenna and then under senior coach Rodney Eade from 2015.
 Riley left Gold Coast Suns at the end of the 2015 season.

 Other coaching roles

 In October 2015, it was announced that Riley would be coaching the St Bernard's for the 2016 season in the Victorian Amateur Football Association (VAFA).
 On 1 September 2019, Riley retired from his role as senior coach of St Bernard’s Football Club.

 In April 2017, Riley was also appointed the head coach of the East Sandringham Rovers Gold u/15s at the same time, he was coaching St Bernard's, having two coaching jobs at the same time with two different teams in two different leagues.

 Riley now works with the very successful Clontarf Foundation, which works with indigenous boys in attracting and keeping them at School and then transitioning the boys to employment or university.

 Clontarf has grown from 1 academy with 25 boys to now operate on a national level with over 6000 indigenous boys in full-time education programs.